potofpie/flask_arch/README.md

 # flask_arch

 A repository crafted to serve as a foundational template for new projects during use of Flask.
-While not actively maintained, this collection encapsulates practical Flask patterns and structures for swift project kick-starts.  🌐🐍
+While not actively maintained, this was a collection of Flask patterns to kick-start my new project ideas.  🌐🐍